-Prerequisite: MADT.301 and six credits of: MADT.
-304, 307, or MADT 315 and consent of the Chair in consultation with the instructor.
+Prerequisite: MADT.401 or consent of the Chair in consultation with the instructor.

 This senior seminar focuses on achieving the competencies and confidence required for professional art practice.
 Building on the research, ideation, communication, and presentation skills developed in the student's first three years, MADT.411 refines the student's abilities to synthesize, discuss, document, debate, and lead conversations pertinent to their art practice and conceptual orientations both through their art and in formal dialogue.